4K UHD video, stereo audio, 7:47 minutes, 2022

 Sonia Leber and David Chesworth: Where Lakes Once Had Water, TarraWarra Museum of Art, Healesville, Australia (2022)

 Filming, editing and sound design: Sonia Leber & David Chesworth

 Colour grading: Peter Hatzipavlis

-The artists acknowledge the support of the Powerhouse Museum in Sydney through the Visiting Research Fellowship Program.
-We are grateful for the participation of the Powerhouse sound recording project Sounding the Collection with Cara Stewart, sound recordists Mara Schwerdtfeger and Sam Vine, and the Collections team, particularly Suzanne Chee, Kate Chidlow, Emma Druett and Vanessa Pitt.
-Thanks to the Powerhouse Curatorial team and research manager, Deborah Lawler-Dormer.
+The artists acknowledge the support of the Powerhouse Museum Research Fellowship Program; and the participation of the Powerhouse Digital Engagement team with Cara Stewart and sound recordists Mara Schwerdtfeger and Sam Vine; and the Collections team, particularly Suzanne Chee, Kate Chidlow, Emma Druett and Vanessa Pitt.
+Thanks to research manager, Deborah Lawler-Dormer, Matthew Connell and the Powerhouse Curatorial team.
 Supported by the School of Art at RMIT University and TarraWarra Museum of Art.